-Wall Street expects a year-over-year increase in earnings on higher revenues when RBB (RBB) reports results for the quarter ended March 2021.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+RBB (RBB) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended September 2022.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

-The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on April 26.
+The earnings report, which is expected to be released on October 24, 2022, might help the stock move higher if these key numbers are better than expectations.
 On the other hand, if they miss, the stock may move lower.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 This bank holding company is expected to post quarterly earnings of $0.85 per share in its upcoming report, which represents a year-over-year change of +10.4%.

 Revenues are expected to be $40 million, up 7.8% from the year-ago quarter.